Poison Ivy virus removal guide

 How to avoid installation of malware?

 If you suspect that a received email is irrelevant, do not open any attached files or click included website links.
 Download all programs using direct download links and official websites.
 None of the aforementioned sources can be trusted or are safe.
 Update installed software (or operating systems) with tools or implemented functions created by official software developers.
 The same applies to software activation: various "cracking" tools often cause installation of malicious programs and they are illegal.
 Keep your computer safe by scanning it with reputable anti-virus or anti-spyware software and remove any detected threats immediately.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Malicious installation setup used to distribute Poison Ivy: